AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/09-GAExamples/09-GAExamples.markdown

 ## What have we seen in this chapter?

 The chapter presents three examples on how genetic algorithm can be efficiently employed to find a solution to some optimization problems.
 As we have said, the genetic algorithm does not guarantee that the result is actually the optimal solution.

+The next chapter covers the